 The last level in the hierarchy, the mitigation of fall consequences through training and instruction involves ensuring all workers are aware of all risks before commencing work.
 Workers need to be educated on how to properly assemble any equipment and to know all safety guidelines for working at height.

-Providing a wide range of fall protection solutions in England, Scotland, and Wales, at Altus Safety we are committed to delivering the best possible service.
+Providing a wide range of fall protection solutions (including fall arrest ladders) in England, Scotland, and Wales, at Altus Safety we are committed to delivering the best possible service.
 For more about hierarchy of control for working at height or any of our services, contact us on 0330 113 0870 to speak to our skilled team.